HOUSTON - It’s been almost a week since the owner of a private security company was killed on a northside street.

 Marquez was a week or so away from retiring, his friend said, when he went on his last patrol.

-Houston police have surveillance photographs of a white, Ford Expedition.
+Houston police have surveillance photographs of a silver, two-door Ford Explorer.
 Marquez apparently followed the SUV to the 600 block of Rushcreek, where the truck stopped.

 Marquez stopped his car behind it.